vvssttkk/dst/README.md

 ## license

-this project is licensed under the terms of the `mit` license. see the [license](./LICENSE) file for details
+this project licensed under the terms of the `mit` license. see the [license](./LICENSE) file for details